2 Dads 1 Movie

 Nic

-But these guys kind of see them as they're getting in.
-Getting in the plane.
-Yeah.
-So we got to shoot out here and Cindy's trying to get the thing flying.
+So we got a shoot out here, and Cindy's trying to get the thing flying.
 And of course, you know, I've never seen a plane.
 You're only ever flying a type of plane that you've never seen in your life.
 Right.
 It's never like, oh, sick.
-This is the same plane I tried on.
-It's always like, what?
+This is the same plane I trained on.
+It's always like, what.
+Where are.
+What is thing?

 Steve